birbsayshennlo/ZSAM---Xiamen-Airport-X-Plane-12-11/README.md

 Work In Progress

+UPDATE - JUNE 13 2025
+At the moment the project has restarted.
+Had some storage issues before and left this aside.
+Work is resuming.
+If anyone has any sills in modeling, WED and scenery creation for X-Plane, please email me.

 Working on SAM VDGS, Details to the gates and stands right now.

 Possibly adding Ortho soon, could be next.

+A download for the current unfinished package is comimg soom, however with the size is very big, around 4gb.